alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

     - I also had to spend some time on Carpentries things
 - The survey is live and with a lot of emails we have 20 responses - I don't think I'm getting more at this point.
 I'm very excited that one person shared their email for the purpose of them being contacted to teach in the RSF :tada:
 - I started a report on skills gaps and training needs
-- I chaired the first ECR Lunchtime session for the academic year on 1 September
+- I chaired the first ECR Lunchtime session for the academic year on 1 September.

 #### What did you struggle with?
 - I've been feeling really drained the last week and it's been difficult to focus on tasks.
 That's been impacting my ability to prioritise; even though I know what needs to be done, I get distracted by things that need to be done eventually (forgetting I can't do everything this week).